christophernhill/rc_howtos/examples/UsingDMTCP/README.md

 2. I changed the partition ( for my test I picked the default which run a job for 15 minutes)
 \#SBATCH --partition=sched_any_quicktest

- or just comment the line
+ or just comment out the line to pick the default slurm partition

  \##SBATCH --partition=sched_any_quicktest

-3. change the time dmtcp will take a checkpoint at (edit slurm_launch and chage the line start_coordinator -i 300). -i will checkpoint automatically every number of second (300 in my example).
+3. change the time dmtcp will take a checkpoint at i (I edited slurm_launch.job file  and changed the line start_coordinator -i 300). -i will checkpoint automatically every number of second (300 seconds in my example).

-4. dmtcp_launch --rm mpirun ./date.py
+4. add the code needed to be run in the slurm_launch.job file (dmtcp_launch --rm mpirun ./date.py)

-5. run the job with: sbatch slurm_launch.
+5. run the job with: sbatch slurm_launch.job

   The user will end up with dmtcp_command.${SLURM_JOBID} ( --job-name=dmtcp_command ) and any output file.

-6. To restart the job for the check point, run sbatch slurm_restart.job.
+6. To restart the job from the last check point, run : sbatch slurm_restart.job.

-This is my example :

-[afadli@eofe4 dmtcp]$ sbatch slurm_launch.job

-Submitted batch job 2276221